What, Exactly, Counts As Cheating?

 I’m a ICF Certified Life Coach who specializes in late transitions with men.
 Everything from coming out of the closet to career changes.
 My clients are typically 40+ and are going through coming out, divorces, leaving careers, starting new careers, etc. My role is to coach them to break through fears, make bold moves and live life without apology.
 If you google me you’ll find I’m known as the coming out coach.

 I help them define infidelity for themselves.
 This is a tricky arena where society has created a definition of infidelity, yet, I believe it is a personal definition.
-For some, infidelity could be watching porn; for others it could be having an emotional intimate relationship with someone outside the bounds of their spouse or significant other.
+For some, infidelity could be watching videos; for others it could be having an emotional intimate relationship with someone outside the bounds of their spouse or significant other.
 Of course then for others it is the sexual infidelity.
 I help clients find their truth for themselves and define it, and then determine how they want to be in that, own it, and make amends for it, for themselves and their partners.

 One of the hardest struggles for many clients is realizing that the infidelity came from a space of being misaligned in their own values.
 Something in their current relationship isn’t in alignment with their own values so they go seeking it elsewhere and then get caught up in an affair.
 If we would ask ourselves this one question, “What values are out of alignment for me in this relationship?”
 I believe a much more healthy outcome would happen rather than infidelity. — Rick Clemons, Life Coach